-Have you ever applied for a personal loan only to be told that you don't qualify because of your debt-to-income ratio?
-It's a frustrating experience.
-You know don't have enough money – that's why you need a loan!
+Do you need a loan but have been refused everywhere?
+If you applied for a personal loan, or even a VA loan or FHA loan, only to be told that you don’t qualify because of your debt-to-income ratio, you need options.

-Fortunately, it is possible to get a loan with a high debt-to-income ratio.
-You just have to understand your situation and know where to look.
+Fortunately, you don’t have to have excellent credit.
+It is possible to have loan options with a high debt-to-income ratio.
+You just have to understand your situation and know where to look, whether it’s with a mortgage lender or other financial institution.

-A debt-to-income ratio, or DTI, is the relationship between how much you owe and how much you have coming in.
-You can calculate it by dividing your total monthly debt payments by your gross monthly income, defined as what you make before deductions.
+A debt-to-income ratio, or DTI, is the relationship between how much you owe (existing debt) and how much you have coming in (gross income).
+You can calculate it by dividing your total monthly debt payment by your gross monthly income, defined as what you make before deductions.

-Example: Imagine that you owe $200 per month on student loans and $400 per month on your auto loan.
-Your monthly mortgage payment is $1,500 and your gross monthly income is $5,000.
+Example: Imagine that you have multiple debts and owe $200 per month on student loans and $400 per month on your auto loan.
+Your monthly mortgage payment is $1,500, and your gross monthly income is $5,000.
 Your DTI is calculated as:

 (1,500 + 200 + 400) / 5,000 = 0.42

-Therefore, your DTI this case is 42 percent.
+Therefore, your DTI, in this case, is 42 percent.

 “Is that high?”

-A 42 percent DTI isn't off the charts, but it is a bit high.
-Generally, lenders prefer to see a DTI below 36 percent.
-They want to know that you have money left over to pay them after you've paid your existing bills.
+A 42 percent debt-to-income will still give you options, but it is a bit high.
+Generally, mortgage lenders prefer to see a DTI below 36 percent.
+They want to know that you have money left over to pay off your mortgage loan after you’ve paid your existing bills like housing expenses, a student loan, or a car loan.

 Here’s the typical breakdown: